 If your group are based in the Hereford area or the Welsh Borders and would like a taster session at your venue, school or village hall, then we may be able to offer you a discounted rate per session.

-We are able to take bookings for Autumn 2020, in line with Coronavirus safety rules.
+We are able to take bookings for Autumn 2020, in line with Coronavirus social distancing rules.

 'Coffee, Crafts and Chat' is supported by The National Lottery Community Fund.